Urogynaecology and Pelvic Reconstructive Surgery

-The department of Urogynaecology & Pelvic Reconstructive Surgery is based at the Cotswold Unit, Southmead Hospital, Bristol and offers a comprehensive care to cover all the aspects of female urinary incontinence and utero-vaginal prolapse.
-The unit has been recently accredited by the British Society of Urogynaecology (BSUG, UK) and is a recognition of the high standards care provided to women with pelvic floor problems.
+The department of Urogynaecology and Pelvic Reconstructive Surgery offers coordinated holistic care to cover all the aspects of female urinary incontinence and utero-vaginal prolapse.
+The unit is accredited by the British Society of Urogynaecology (BSUG, UK) receiving recognition for the high standards of care provided to women with pelvic floor problems.

-Women with these pelvic floor problems are offered a wide range of treatment options from conservative treatments to advanced surgical procedures if appropriate (including keyhole surgeries).
+Women are offered a comprehensive range of treatment options from conservative treatments to advanced surgical procedures if appropriate (including keyhole surgery).

-Treatments are delivered by a dedicated team of doctors (surgeons), specialist nurses and physiotherapists.
+Treatments are delivered by a dedicated team of doctors (surgeons), specialist nurses and pelvic health physiotherapists.

 Conditions treated include: